TamasPalfi/Mock-Up/Deliverable.md

 *test_get_specific_data()*

-Description:

-In this test we are testing to see if we can get data from the database.
-We first make a new Member with a name of "user_name".
-We then call for the username of that variable we just created using the <memebr>.data['username'] to retrieve the user name of the variable before the dot.
-We then check this username agaist the username that we used when creating the Member, "user_name", to see if the username of the created Member is the same as the user name we used to create the member.
+Description: Testing to retrieve data from within the database.

+Steps:
+1. Create a new *Member* object with a name attribute "user_name".
+2. Call for the username of that variable created using the <member>.data['username'] to retrieve the username.
+3. Compare this username to the username used upon creation of *Member* object.
+Confirm these values match.

 ***Test Case #4: Retrieving a Member Attribute By ID***